 You can use the herb to make sage butter and it also makes a wonderful herb-infused vinegar.
 Sage has a very intense flavor, so only a small amount is needed to flavor a recipe.

 Sage is also a useful plant to repel mosquitoes.
 The leaves send out a strong fragrance and produces oils that repel the insect.
-Find out about other mosquito repelling plants here.
+Find out how to make a homemade mosquito repellent with essential oils, and learn about other mosquito repelling plants here.

 How to preserve Sage Leaves